mbabynames search ✿

 Liora Pearl

-"noble and strong" (Liora) meets "pearl" (Pearl).
+"my light" (Liora) meets "pearl" (Pearl).
 The combination reads as complete.
 Neither name overshadows the other.
 Pearl (1 syllable) provides a firm close after the longer Liora.

 Liora Faye